-(1) As of December 31, 2023, 41,759 square feet of this location have been subleased.
+As of December 31, 2023, 41,759 square feet of this location have been subleased.
+As of December 31, 2023, 17,059 square feet of this location have been subleased.
+(1)(2)

 As of December 31, 2023, we had more than 30 leased and occupied locations of which the principal offices are listed above.
 We believe that our properties are in good operating condition and adequately serve our current business operations.
 We also anticipate that suitable additional or alternative space, including those under lease options, will be available at commercially reasonable terms for future expansion.